corkami/collisions/README.md

 The top of the image shows the page content repeated 8 times.

-Examples of SHA-1 colliding 2 PDFs via JPEG used as page data and picture to be displayed:
+Examples of SHA-1 colliding two PDFs via JPEG used as page data and picture to be displayed:

 [Skulls & Crossbones](examples/dualjpg1.pdf) ⟷ [Golden Axe](examples/dualjpg2.pdf)